JamesMusembi/Github-Search/README.md

 * js  -This was used to add functionality to the website.
 * Angular CLI
+### Usage / BDD
+Click on the link provided.
+This will get you into the Landing page
+Scroll down to learn more.
+Click on the what we do Icons to see more
+For contact fill all the inputs and we will reach out
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.